 There are many manufacturers selling SARMs online right now.
-There are two sources we highly recommend.

 #1 is SARMS1.com, who has the highest quality, purest liquid research SARMs on the market right now.
 They are also the most reputable, and anyone who has tried SARMs has undoubtedly heard of this company.

 With SARMS showing great promise for selective high anabolic muscle activity and in preventing muscle wasting and age related illnesses without the negative side effects associated with anabolic steroids and prohormones, SARMS could be the next big thing.
 The IOC (International Olympic Committee) is even preparing for the use of SARMS with Olympic athletes.
 It’s Anabolics 3.0 and the “Universal Soldier Formula” of the future!

 What are your thoughts on SARMS?
 Feel free to leave a comment below.

 Increased muscle strength: In the Asian Journal of Andrology, subjects increased muscle strength 20x more than those in the placebo group.
 Subjects continued to gain strength and size in muscle tissue for up to 5 months but with significant decreases in effectiveness after the 3rd month (Dalton et al, 2014).

 Increased muscle size: Deductive evidence has proven a significant increase in muscle tissue hypertrophy (growth of muscle tissue).
 Inductive evidence suggests subjects will gain between 3 to 15 lbs of muscle tissue over the a 12 week period (Dubois et al, 2015).
 The amount of muscle hypertrophy is dependent on diet, training, and the characteristics of the SARM.
 Mild SARMs such as MK2866 will range much lower in hypertrophy than more potent SARMs such as RAD140 or LGD4033.